 What are PDF patterns?

 PDF patterns are downloadable patterns which you can print at home on a normal domestic printer.
-You then assemble them together with glue or sellotape.
-It’s magic really.
+You then assemble them together with glue or sellotape, and once that’s done you can use them as if they’re a normal tissue pattern.
+It’s magic really!

-The instructions are in a separate file so that you don’t have to print these if you don’t want to.
-We’re big fans of saving paper where we can, so we personally prefer to just read them off our laptops.
+The instructions come in a separate file so that you don’t have to print these if you don’t want to.
+We’re big fans of saving paper and helping the environment where we can, so we personally prefer to just read them off our laptops or iPads.

 Saving and opening your PDF pattern correctly.